SATS AND ASSESSMENT INFORMATION

 Paper three is also on reasoning and pupils are not permitted to use a calculator.
 There are 21 questions, with questions worth one or two marks.
 The test lasts for 40 minutes and is worth 35 marks overall.

 In total, there are 110 minutes of mathematics tests.

 How will Key Stage 2 SATs be marked?

 Children will be given standardised scores.
 You will be given your child’s score, alongside the average for their school, the local area and nationally.
 There will also be a ‘performance descriptor’ of the expected standard for Key Stage 2 pupils.
 The Department for Education is aiming for 85 per cent of children to reach or exceed that standard.

 Standards and Testing agency information for parent leaflet can be downloaded from here.

 Are there any sample papers?

-Yes - The Government produced sample papers with mark schemes in June 2015.
+Yes - The Government produced sample papers with mark schemes.
 You can have a look at them by clicking here.

 BBC Education have produced a whole host of materials for KS2.
 Follow the KS2 link and then select either Maths or English.
 Each area usually has an information section for reading, plus an activity and then quiz which is marked online.
 Some aspects require a subscription.